Christmas Buckeyes (peanut butter balls!)

-Every Christmas that I can ever remember involved Buckeyes!
-My mom would have an assembly line set up for my sister and I to help dip the frozen peanut butter balls, and despite the brightly frosted Christmas cookies that crowded the cookie plate on Christmas day, the chocolate peanut butter balls were my favorite from very young.
+Every Christmas that I can ever remember involved peanut butter balls (also known as Buckeyes)!
+My mom would have an assembly line set up for my sister and me to help dip the frozen peanut butter balls, and despite the brightly frosted Christmas cookies that crowded the cookie plate on Christmas day, the chocolate peanut butter balls were my favorite from a very young age.

 I started playing around with how to bake in a more real food way, and as it turns out it really isn’t that difficult to make some real food swaps for the really processed ingredients some of us grew up on.